gm2552/streaming-app-template/README.md

 one ore more roles, but typically you would create an application per role.
 An example workflow would be:

 * Create a source application setting the `Event Source` channel, `Event Model`, and `Message Broker Name`
 * Create another application using the same settings but choosing `Event Processor` instead of `Event Source` and adding a setting for the `Event Source Group` channel group and `Event Result` channel.
+You also need to change application name.
 * Create another application using the same settings but choosing `Event Sink` instead of `Event Processor` and adding a setting for the `Event Result Group` channel.
+You also need to change application name.

 ## TAP Deployment Guide